 Everton is a tiny town located in the state of Arkansas.
 With a population of 103 people and just one neighborhood, Everton is the 332nd largest community in Arkansas.
 Everton has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Everton, where the median household income is .

-Everton is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Everton is generally considered to be a blue-collar town.
+40.00% of the Everton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Everton is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Everton who work in office and administrative support (16.00%), sales jobs (16.00%), and personal care services (12.00%).

 Telecommuters are a relatively large percentage of the workforce: 13.64% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.